 4.Press Send and open the Postman Console and have a look.

-Creating Variables using Pre Request Script
+Creating Variables using Pre-Request Script in Postman

-1.Go to the Pre Request Script Tab inside the weather api request.
+1.Go to the Pre-Request Script Tab inside the weather api request.

 2.Confirm that you have Weather Api environment selected (Learn from Environment and Variables chapter).